Clean and Sober

 Breaking The Habit

 Solo traveling affords you the freedom to be you, to do a trip the way you want to do it.
 There’s no rules, no set guidelines.
-Moreover, it presents an excellent chance to experience the joys of sober travel, even if you have never ventured out on your own before.
+Perhaps you're traveling with a friend who prefers to limit or abstain completely from alcohol.
+Maybe you're traveling with family and prefer to be in the moment.
+These scenarios present an excellent chance to experience the joys of sober travel.
 Whether you are in the process of recovery or simply new to the concept of being a "sober traveler," Jennifer Barger from National Geographic highlights the importance of substituting behaviors as a starting point:

 When I first got sober, my rehab counselors and clinical research suggested using “substitution strategies”—trading potentially destructive behavior (drinking) for positive moves.
 “Much of early sobriety is about structure and creating new routines,” says Sarah Levy, a fellow sober writer and author of the new memoir Drinking Games.
 “You need to rewire your brain and break old habits.”